CBD and Muscle Recovery: A Deep Dive

 But is there a connection between CBD and muscle recovery?

-Pre-clinical trials and case studies imply that using some form of CBD post-workout may help the body recover, rebalance, and ultimately build muscle.
+Early investigations indicate that using some form of CBD post-workout may help the body recover, rebalance, and ultimately build muscle.
 Unfortunately, scientists and physicians haven’t reached a consensus on CBD for athletic recovery.
 There are still years of research to be done.

 While researchers continue their work, a number of active and retired professional athletes endorse CBD oil for workout recovery.
 Some use topical pain relievers with added CBD while others opt for a specially formulated CBD oil tincture for sleep.